hyperstack-org/hyperstack/docs/dsl/hyper-operation.md

 ## Operations encapsulate business logic

 In a traditional MVC architecture, the business logic ends up either in Controllers, Models, Views or some other secondary construct such as service objects, helpers, or concerns.
-In Hyperstack,  Operations are first class objects who's job is to mutate state in the Stores, Models, and Components.
+In Hyperloop,  Operations are first class objects who's job is to mutate state in the Stores, Models, and Components.
 Operations are discreet logic, which is of course, testable and maintainable.

 An Operation does the following things: